-This meeting will be structured using instructional coaching and the feedback model that was used in year one.
-Depending on your ECT's area of development, the stimulus for this interaction will either be an informal drop-in observation, or a discussion.
-A drop-in observation should be used for any areas of development that can be observed in the classroom, for example, providing a suitable level of scaffold.
-A discussion should be used for any areas of development that cannot be observed in the classroom, for example, planning in retrieval practice throughout the curriculum.
+This meeting should be structured using instructional coaching and the feedback model.
+Depending on the ECT's area of development, the stimulus for this interaction will either be an informal drop-in observation, or a discussion.
+A drop-in observation should be used for any areas of development that can be observed in the classroom (for example, providing a suitable level of scaffold).
+A discussion should be used for any areas of development that cannot be observed in the classroom (for example, planning in retrieval practice throughout the curriculum).
 In this instance, the curriculum that the ECT has planned during the integration stage would be reviewed during a discussion and feedback would be focused on this.

-If an ECT's area of development does lend itself more to a discussion, we recommend that a drop-in observation linked to that focus is still carried out where possible to enable you to review your ECT's practice once per half term.
+If an ECT's area of development does lend itself more to a discussion, we recommend that a drop-in observation linked to that focus is still carried out where possible.

-During the final part of this interaction, mentors and ECTs will discuss the focus of the next development cycle and identify areas of the self-directed study that the ECT might wish to revisit at the beginning of the next cycle.
+During the final part of this interaction, mentors and ECTs discuss the focus of the next development cycle and identify areas of the self-directed study that the ECT might wish to revisit at the beginning of the next cycle.